LaxmiTidke/cakeapp/README.md

 # cakeapp
-A simple React project that demonstrates dynamic styling Key Features:
+A simple React project that demonstrates dynamic styling  <br>
+Key Features: <br>
-Dynamic Background Colors: The background color of the left and right sections Interactive Image Selection: Clicking on different cupcake images updates the displayed image and the background colors accordingly.
+Dynamic Background Colors: The background color of the left and right sections  <br>
+Interactive Image Selection: Clicking on different cupcake images updates the displayed image and the background colors accordingly.